 So there you have it.
 All you need to get you started on that personal statement.
 Have questions, suggestions or past experiences you would like to share?
 Comment below.
 All the best!

 Written by Jemila Abdulai.
-Originally published Nov.
-30 2009
+Originally published on Cicumspecte.com in November 2009

 Jemila Abdulai is the creative director, editor and founder of the award-winning website Circumspecte.com.
 A media and international development professional and economist by training, she combines her business, communications and project management expertise with her strong passion for Africa.
 Besides writing and reading, she enjoys travel, global cuisine, movies, and good design.